woodlyer/gostExample/ReadMe.md

 - [bandwagonhost](https://bandwagonhost.com/aff.php?aff=56257)   $49.9 for 1 year.
 - [vultr.com](https://www.vultr.com/?ref=7621285)  Easy to use.
 - [DMIT](https://www.dmit.io/)   Many data center.
 - [racknerd.com](https://my.racknerd.com/aff.php?aff=3278) It's very cheap.
-Click this link to buy  is cheap [BlackFriday](https://www.racknerd.com/BlackFriday/).
+Click this link to buy  is cheap [BlackFriday](https://www.racknerd.com/NewYear/).
 Only $10.28 for 1 year.
+If you want the net is fast, you should buy $24 vps, and select Location to Los Angeles.